Remote job filters for veterans should help you find better roles faster.

 Each one changes the deal.

-A full-time employee role may include benefits, paid time off, equipment, and steady pay.
+A full-time employee role may include benefits, paid time off, equipment, stable pay, retirement options, and employer-paid systems.

 A contract role may offer flexibility and better hourly rates, but fewer benefits and less stability.